christytan/OCI-GoldenGate/workshops/atp-d/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 ## Introduction

 The Oracle dedicated autonomous database runs on dedicated Exadata hardware in the Oracle Cloud Infrastructure.
 That means you have your own personal slice of high performance hardware akin to running your own private cloud in a public cloud setting.
-Lets take a look at some best practices to setting up your data platform.
+Lets take a look at some best practices to setting up your autonomous data platform.

 ## Objectives

-As an account administrator with network resource privileges,
+As an OCI account administrator with network resource privileges,

 1. Create compartments and user groups with the right set of access policies for separation of duties
 2. Create fleet admin and database user accounts